“Art as a catalyst for change”

 Editor’s Note: This is a personal narrative and commentary about German public radio, and multiculturalism therein, based on my experience in the last years.
 I offer my observations, suggestions, and hopes, perhaps to prompt further thought or consideration from journalists and newsreaders alike.
 Warning..this is a long one!

-“You have no idea what you are talking about, Boris.“ The small Greek colleague pushed a harshly dismissive comment toward Boris, incensing something primal in the latter.
+“You have no idea what you are talking about, Luka*.“ The small Greek colleague pushed a harshly dismissive comment toward Luka, incensing something primal in the latter.
 I had not yet met this colleague, after all I was just considered a Praktikant, an intern, a visitor, a stranger and kept more or less to myself unless prompted.
-I sat at the back corner of the meeting table in an editorial room at West German Public Media.
+I sat at the back corner of the meeting table in a German editorial meeting.